sheilaleon/sheilaleon.tech/src/content/now/content.md

 ## 🎯 Currently I'm focusing on:

 - My dog Illy.
-She's recently been diagnoised with Lliver cancer that has spread to her lungs.
+She's recently been diagnoised with liver cancer that has spread to her lungs.
 We caught it too late since we only thought she was having difficulties with her heart disease.
 She's also 16 years old, so spending what days I have left with her is my priority.
 - Ensuring I'm sticking to my work/life balance standards.
 - When moon? 🦍💎✋🏼🚀